Lok On Pai “desalting” plant, 1975-1981

 The plant was decommissioned in 1981.

-The Lok On Pai desalting plant was demolished in 1991.
-I wonder why it took ten years for this to happen?
+If the Lok On Pai desalting plant was demolished in 1991 I wonder why it took ten years for this to happen?

 - Lok On Pai desalination plant Water Supplies Dept report.

 - There is a book, Lok On Pai Desalting Plant, in English, WSD, pub PWD, 1978.